gaultier/blog/sha.md

   Range (min … max):    7.635 s …  8.062 s    10 runs
 ```

-~ x4 speed-up since we process 4 bytes at a time instead of 1.
+~ x4 speed-up since we process 4 `uint32_t` at a time instead of 1.